DASH Diet

 Pour the milk into a saucepan and pour in the oatmeal.
 Stir until it boils, then add the peanut butter and stir for about 5 minutes.
 If the oatmeal has absorbed too much milk, add more as desired.
 Finally, transfer the oatmeal to a bowl and garnish with fruit.

-Baked Salmon With Broccoli and Brown Rice
+Baked Salmon with Broccoli and Brown Rice

 The DASH diet should be rich in multi-grain products, so choose brown rice over white rice.
 Also, in this diet, you should eat a lot of fish.
 We suggest salmon, but you can select any fish you like.
 Remember, however, that it is better to bake the fish than to fry it in fat.
 There should also be plenty of vegetable side dishes.
 If you want to season your meal, use the suggested spices instead of salt.